Sedatives and Hypnotic Drugs Are Depressants: Here’s What You Need to Know

 Additional signs of prolonged use may manifest depressive disorders, unpredictable mood swings, suicide attempts, and botched performance in professional and academic environments.
-Users of intravenous depressant use are particularly susceptible to deadly communicable diseases including HIV/AIDS and Hepatitis C. Recent influxes of contraction of these diseases make getting immediate sedative and hypnotic addiction treatment immediately pressing.
+Users of intravenous depressant use are particularly susceptible to deadly communicable diseases including HIV/AIDS and Hepatitis C. The recent spikes in deaths resulting from these diseases make getting immediate addiction treatment imperative.

 Did You Know?

 Alcohol is also a depressant- but because of the innumerable cases of alcohol use disorders, alcohol is considered in a classification of its own.